hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 This setting is mutually exclusive with the anim_texture attribute.
 Note that the texture file cannot include spaces.
 Those of you Windows users who like spaces in filenames, please get over it and use underscores instead.

 @param type
-specify a the type of texture to create - the default is ’2d’, but you can override this; here’s the full list:
+specify a the type of texture to create - the default is `2d`, but you can override this; here's the full list:
 <dl compact="compact">
 <dt>1d</dt> <dd>